How to Make Black Garlic

 This post may contain affiliate links.
 Please read our disclosure policy.

-How to make black garlic – a tender, mellow, slightly sweet, date-like ingredient packed with health benefits and perfect for spreading, dipping, and adding to sauces, pasta, soups, etc. Including a long list of FAQs, uses, and top tips!
+How to make black garlic – a tender, mellow, slightly sweet, date-like ingredient, perfect for spreading, dipping, and adding to sauces, pasta, soups, etc. Including a long list of FAQs, uses, and top tips!

 Hand holding half a head of black garlic